icopy-site/awesome/docs/awesome/awesome-atom.md

 ## Lint

 In case the awesome nirvana that is linting has not yet been unleashed upon you:
-> lint was the name originally given to a particular program that flagged some suspicious and non-portable constructs (https://github.com/mehcode/awesome-atom/blob/master/likely to be bugs) in C language source code.
+> lint was the name originally given to a particular program that flagged some suspicious and non-portable constructs (likely to be bugs) in C language source code.
 The term is now applied generically to tools that flag suspicious usage in software written in any computer language.

 To enable linting, you'll need the general [linter](https://atom.io/packages/linter) which provides the interface for the provider plugins for specific languages.
 The full list of current plugins can be found at [atomlinter.github.io](http://atomlinter.github.io/), a few examples being: